elchericito/prive-docs/analytics-and-data/analytics-overview/general-analytics.md

 <summary>New Migrated Subscribers </summary>

-Sum of new subscribers who were migrated to Prive from other providers
+Sum of new subscribers who were migrated to Recurly Commercefrom other providers

 </details>